Transparency of the Regulatory System

 International Regulatory Considerations

-The GOJ tends to adopt commonwealth standards for its regulatory system, especially from Canada and the United Kingdom.
-Jamaica is a full member of the WTO, and is required to notify all draft technical regulations to the WTO Committee of Technical Barriers to Trade (TBT).
+The Jamaican government tends to adopt commonwealth standards for its regulatory system, especially from Canada and the United Kingdom.
+In 2001 CARICOM member states established the Regional Organization for Standards and Quality (CROSQ) under Article 67 of the Revised Treaty of Chaguaramas.
+CROSQ is intended to harmonize regional standards to facilitate the smooth movement of goods in the common market.
+Jamaica is also a full member of the WTO, and is required to notify all draft technical regulations to the WTO Committee of Technical Barriers to Trade (TBT).

 Legal System and Judicial Independence

 Jamaica has a common law legal system and court decisions are generally based on past judicial declarations.
 The Jamaican Constitution provides for an independent judiciary with a three-tier court structure.
 A party seeking to enforce ownership or contractual rights can file a claim in the Resident Magistrate or Supreme Court.
 Appeals on decisions made in these courts can be taken before the Court of Appeal and then to the Judicial Committee of the Privy Council in the United Kingdom.
-The Caribbean Court of Justice (CCJ) hears appeals in civil and criminal matters from common law courts within CARICOM member states such as Jamaica.
+The Caribbean Court of Justice (CCJ), in its original jurisdiction, is the court of the 15-member Caribbean Community (CARICOM), but Jamaica has not signed on to its appellate jurisdiction.

 Jamaica does not have a single written commercial or contractual law, and case law is therefore supplemented by the following pieces of legislation: (1) Arbitration (Recognition and Enforcement of Foreign Awards) Act; (2) Companies Act; (3) Consumer Protection Act; (4) Fair Competition Act; (5) Investment Disputes Awards (Enforcement) Act; (6) Judgment (Foreign) (Reciprocal Enforcement) Act; (7) Law Reform (Frustrated Contracts) Act; (8) Loans (Equity Investment Bonds) Act; (9) Partnership (Limited) Act; (10) Registration of Business Names Act; (11) Sale of Goods Act; (12) Standards Act; and, (13) Trade Act.
 The commercial and civil divisions of the Supreme Court have jurisdiction to hear intellectual property claims.